Lighting and Rendering

 The By frame option allows you to skip frames in the sequence.
 With it set to 1, Maya will render every frame in the sequence from the start frame to the end frame.

-If you change the “By frame” option and set it to 2, for example, Maya will skip every other frame in the sequence and render out frames 1, 3, 5, 7, 9, etc. Set to 3, it will render every third frame, for example, 1, 4, 7, 10, 13, etc.
+If you change the 'By frame' option and set it to 2, for example, Maya will skip every other frame in the sequence and render out frames 1, 3, 5, 7, 9, etc. Set to 3, it will render every third frame, for example, 1, 4, 7, 10, 13, etc.

 Most of the time, you will leave this option set to 1 and render every frame of your sequence.